Berenddeperend/blog/src/blog/forest-shuffle-dartmoor.md

 - Two player game tends to drag on a bit.
 I went for one big play.
 Once I completed it, I had like 10 more turns left.
 I might have liked a little more sense of urgency.
 A possible reason could be that this game has moors, which partly replace trees.
 And trees speed up the game, since for every played tree a card from the pile gets drawn.
 I bought this game because I wanted a quicker Everdell.
 While it IS simpler, it's not quicker.
 - In addition to trees, you can now also play moors.
 They're placed horizontally instead of vertically, which means that your forest will look quite messy.
 Not a real issue though.
 - The box could be 50% smaller.
 The game feels big enough to warrant a big box, but I always appreciate games that are as compact as they could be.
+- Counting points takes longer than any other game I've ever played.
+Not a big problem but still remarkable.